 Corsica, a Mediterranean island, is where you’ll find the most beautiful beaches in France, with white sand and translucid water.
 The scenery is unique and the landscape incredible.
-The island is actually quite big, and in every corners, you’ll find something spectacular.
+The island is actually quite big, and in every corner, you’ll find something spectacular.

 6 – Aven Armand Cave, Lozère

 Named after the man who discovered it, this cave is so big; the Notre Dame Cathedral in Paris could fit inside it.
-After a 100 meters (330 ft) descend via funicular, you’ll discover one of earth’s treasure.
+After a 100 meters (330 ft) descend via funicular, you’ll discover one of the earth’s treasure.
 The cave is home to around 400 stalagmites, and hundreds of lights have been installed to create an enchanting sight.

 7 – Vanoise National Park